 Breakthrough is one of the foremost opportunities for high school and college students to learn the foundational skills of teaching.
-As a Breakthrough teacher intern, you learn by doing; we teach you how to lead powerful lesson plans that activate learning and use effective teaching strategies to engage and motivate your students.
+As a Breakthrough Teaching Fellow, you learn by doing; we teach you how to lead powerful lesson plans that activate learning and use effective teaching strategies to engage and motivate your students.

 While it’s a pretty special community, there’s nothing “magical” about Breakthrough.
 Having high expectations means a lot of hard work, long days, and always looking for ways to be more effective.
 It is the most challenging eight weeks of your life.
 Which is exactly why the most hard working and talented high school and college students love this opportunity.